Best LIVE Ammo Deals Online >>>

 An AR-15 converted to 9mm with an adapter kit to accept Sig P320 magazines.

-If you want a rimfire rifle, you can swap uppers, but the CMMG bolt system is an easier method.
+Rimfire uppers are available, but the CMMG bolt system is an easier conversion.

 This drop-in bolt and magazine system allows you to shoot .22 LR from your standard AR-15.
 Your zero may shift a bit, but it’s surprisingly reliable and easy to use.